Let’s start at the beginning, tell us about the first time you tried Coapt. For example, where were you, who were you with, what was it like, etc.?

 Before you used Coapt, what were some of the pain points or difficulties in your day to day activities either using other prostheses (if applicable) or just in general living with a limb difference?

-I had a hard time using a prosthetic arm before due to the constant need of prepositioning and switching from one motor movement to another.
-It was slow, and very time consuming.
-Co-contractions where very painful, and it seemed like the arm was just there, not really a part of me.
+I had a hard time using a prosthetic arm before due to the constant need for prepositioning and switching from one motor movement to another.
+It was slow and very time-consuming.
+Co-contractions were very painful, and it seemed like the arm was just there, not really a part of me.

 With a Coapt system, what are some ways that your daily routine has changed for the better?